 Within the Church in Comas

-Greg Joiner, Fellowship Student Ministries Pastor, has led numerous teams to Comas.
+Greg Joiner, a former Fellowship Student Ministries Pastor, has led numerous teams to Comas.
 He shared the following:

 What I’ve realized over the years is that during our global trips to Comas our students experience true belonging and unconditional love, most of them for the first time.
 They don’t have to wear the mask in Peru, they are loved just because they are there.
 They are free to be who they are.
 Also, an overwhelming depth of friendship with the young adults that we work with at the Comas church develops and continues long after we are gone.
 Our students have been able to bring this experience home and really love others better here because of our time there.